Calflora Taxon Report

 within a 7.5-minute quadrangle

-[Wikipedia] South Africa native: Gazania linearis is a species of flowering plant in the family Asteraceae, with thin linear leaves, native to South Africa. (contributed by Mary Ann Machi)
+[Wikipedia] South Africa native: Gazania linearis is a species of flowering plant in the family Asteraceae, with thin linear leaves, native to South Africa. (link added by Mary Ann Machi)

 Suggested Citation